-D25130-P44463 KEEP THIS PORTION FOR YOUR RECORDS

-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-THE HAIN CELESTIAL GROUP, INC. The Board of Directors recommends you vote "FOR" the election of each director nominee listed in Proposal 1 and "FOR" Proposals 2 and 3.
-1. Election of Directors For Against Abstain Nominees: 0 1a.
-Richard A. Beck 0 0 For Against Abstain To approve, on an advisory basis, named executive officer compensation.
+D59037-TBD KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+THE HAIN CELESTIAL GROUP, INC. The Board of Directors recommends you vote "FOR" the election of each director nominee listed in Proposal 1.
+1. Election of Directors For Against Abstain 0 0 0 1a.
+Richard A. Beck The Board of Directors recommends you vote "FOR" Proposals For Against Abstain 2 and 3.
+Proposal to approve, on an advisory basis, named executive officer compensation.
 1b.
-Celeste A. Clark 0 0 0 0 0 0 To ratify the appointment of Ernst & Young LLP to act as registered independent accountants of the Company for the fiscal year ending June 30, 2021.
+Coleste A. Clark 0 0 0 0 0 Proposal to ratify the appointment of Ernst & Young LLP to act as registered independent accountants of the Company for the fiscal year ending June 30, 2022.
 1c.
-Dean Hollis 0 0 0 0 0 1d.
-Shervin J. Korangy 0 0 0 0 0 О 1e.
+Dean Hollis 0 0 0 0 0 0 0 1d.
+Shervin J. Korangy 0 The Board of Directors recommends you vote "AGAINST" For Against Abstain Proposal 4.
+0 0 0 1e.
 Mark L. Schiller 1f.
-Michael B. Sims 0 0 0 1g.
+Michael B. Sims 0 0 0 4.
+Stockholder proposal to require independent Board Chair.
+0 0 0 tg.
 Glenn W. Welling 0 0 0 0 0 0 1h.
-Dawn M. Zier
+Dawn M. Zier Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature (PLEASE SIGN WITHIN BOX)